hdShang/arxiv-daily/docs/cs-RO/2025-05-06/papers/250503673v2-roboos-a-hierarchical-embodied-framework-for-cross-embodiment-and-mu.md

 ---
 layout: default
-title: RoboOS: A Hierarchical Embodied Framework for Cross-Embodiment and Multi-Agent Collaboration
+title: "RoboOS: A Hierarchical Embodied Framework for Cross-Embodiment and Multi-Agent Collaboration"
 ---

 # RoboOS: A Hierarchical Embodied Framework for Cross-Embodiment and Multi-Agent Collaboration